Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Protocols

 A transition system is \emph{asynchronous} if progress by other agents cannot prevent an agent from taking an already-enabled transition.

-\begin{definition}[Monotonic and Asynchronous Distributed Multiagent Transition System] A distributed multiagent transition system $TS=(P,S,T,\lambda)$ is \temph{monotonic} wrt a partial order $\prec$ if $c\rightarrow c' \in T$ implies that $c \prec c'$, and it is \temph{monotonic} if it is monotonic wrt $\prec_S$.
+\begin{definition}[Monotonic and Asynchronous Distributed Multiagent Transition System] A distributed multiagent transition system $TS=(P,X,T,\lambda)$ is \temph{monotonic} wrt a partial order $\prec$ if $c\rightarrow c' \in T$ implies that $c \prec c'$, and it is \temph{monotonic} if it is monotonic wrt $\prec_S$.
 It is \temph{asynchronous} if it is monotonic and for every $p$-transition $c \xrightarrow{} c' \in T_p$, $T_p$ also includes every $p$-transition $d \xrightarrow{} d'$ for which $c \prec_{S} d$ and $(c_p \rightarrow c'_p) = (d_p \rightarrow d'_p)$. \end{definition}

-\mypara{Grassroots protocol} Next, we define the notion of a protocol and a grassroots protocol. \begin{definition}[Protocol] A \temph{protocol} $\calF$ is a family of distributed multiagent transition systems over a local states function $S$ that has one such transition system $TS(P) = (P,S,T(P),\lambda(P)) \in \calF$ over $P$ and $S$ for every $\emptyset \subset P \subseteq \Pi$. \end{definition} For simplicity and to avoid notational clutter, we often assume a given set of agents $P$, refer to the representative member of $\calF$ over $P$, rather than to the entire family, and refer to the protocol $TS(P) = (P,S,T(P),\lambda(P)) \in \calF$ simply as $TS = (P,S,T,\lambda)$.
+\mypara{Grassroots protocol} Next, we define the notion of a protocol and a grassroots protocol. \begin{definition}[Protocol] A \temph{protocol} $\calF$ is a family of distributed multiagent transition systems over a local states function $S$ that has exactly one such transition system $TS(P) = (P,S(P),T(P),\lambda(P)) \in \calF$ over $P$ and $S$ for every $\emptyset \subset P \subseteq \Pi$. \end{definition}

+Note that in multiagent transition systems, safety and liveness are properties of runs, not of protocols.
+Hence, when a protocol is specified with a multiagent transition system, there is no need to specify additional ``protocol specific'' safety or liveness requirements, as any such property is implied by the definition itself.